Property Reporting & Compliance

 Enterprise provides a secure portal for the collection of year-end financial information, including:

 - Engagement Letters

-All audits and tax returns are required to be submitted through this secure portal which requires a portal “key."
-This key will allow our partners and their certified public accountants (CPA) firms to establish a unique user ID and password.
+All audits and tax returns are required to be submitted through a secure portal that requires a “key."
+This key allows our partners and their certified public accountant (CPA) firms to establish a unique user ID and password.
 All CPA firms and sponsors should have this key.
 For questions or assistance, please contact us or download the Quick Reference Card.